-Method Season Fly fishing Artificial lures Bait fishing From the first Saturday in August to the Sunday nearest the 30th April.
+Method Season Fly fishing Artificial lures Bait fishing Downstream from Strath Bridge on the C735 to the South Esk River: From the first Saturday in August to the Sunday nearest the 31st May.
+Upstream from Strath Bridge: From the first Saturday in August to the Sunday nearest the 30th April.